BryanHogan/bryanhogan/src/pages/blog/tools-i-use.md

 Firefox is the more ethical option and made by the nonprofit Mozilla Foundation protecting our open web, web integrity and following the web standards.
 It's also faster, uses less resources and has better privacy.

 I also used Google Chrome, as it has been my browser of choice since I was young.
 But they are following unethical practices, put up resistance against the open web and the potential disallowance of ad-blockers might make them unusable in the future.
-But most website are optimised for Chrome, they are generally faster with implementing new capabilities and the translator feature is also great.
+But most website are optimized for Chrome, they are generally faster with implementing new capabilities and the translator feature is also great.

 ### AI And LLM
 There's a lot happening in the AI & LLM space and it's also quickly changing.
 But I don't see any of the new capabilities of LLMs such as ChatGPT or image generating AIs going anywhere.
 But in the future I see them more integrated into other tools directly.